fengjixuchui/HyperVisor-Injector/README.md

-##  BENIFITS THAT COME WITH BUYING PRIVATE SOURCE CODE?
+##  WHAT IS THE BENIFITS THAT COME WITH BUYING PRIVATE SOURCE CODE?
-- the source code is not public version it will be a completely undetected injector + driver along with a custom mapper allowing you to bypass vangaurd + faceit blocking methods
+- It is fully private source code and you will be given a complete Hypervisor with instructions + help and support needed to get everything set up and working

 - UI Mode ( imgui mode of the injector )
 - dump games + the game pdb ( some games dont work )